sassoftware/azure-quickstart-templates/sas-viya-resources-only/README.md

 <a name="network-security-groups"></a>
 ### Network Security Groups
-SAS Infrastructure-Only Quickstart Template for Azure creates the following network security groups to control access to the servers sources outside the virtual network.
+SAS Resources-Only Quickstart Template for Azure creates the following network security groups to control access to the servers sources outside the virtual network.
 All server to server communication between subnets in the virtual network is permitted.

 | Name   | Ingress Rules| Egress Rules | Servers/Load Balancers | Notes |
 | ------------- | ------------- | ------------- | ------------- | ------------- |